 - 1 Will a Robot Recycle or Renew?

-- 3 Creative Ways to Repurpose iPhone (or other iDevice)
+- 6 Creative Ways to Repurpose iPhone (or another iDevice)

 Will a Robot Recycle or Renew?

-Fairly recently, Apple replaced its’ “Repurpose and Recycle” trade-in program with a comprehensive program called “Renew.”
+Relatively recently, Apple replaced its’ “Repurpose and Recycle” trade-in program with a comprehensive program called “Renew.”
 The new program aims to give new life to the entire fleet of Apple products either by reuse or recycling.
 Along with the announcement of “Renew” came the unveiling of “Liam,” Apple’s 29-armed robot.
 Liam automatically disassembles returned and non-functioning iPhones.
-The goal is to salvage as many components as possible so things like screws, batteries, cameras, and SIM card trays are precisely separated.
-This keeps the precious metals that make-up these components away from the landfills.
+The goal is to salvage as many components as possible, so things like screws, batteries, cameras, and SIM card trays are precisely separated.
+This keeps the precious metals that make up these components away from the landfills.
 Once separated these things are viably recycled and made into something else.
 And that’s how we get to “Renew.”

 “Liam” is really cool.
 And hopefully “Liam” will be a game-changer and inspire more companies to invest in this type of technology.
 As I write, “Liam” is in the prototype stage.
 That means that it’s an experiment in recycling technology and not a reality—yet.
 So that brings me back to my original question: